50th (Northumbrian) Signal Regiment: North West Europe

 More resistance was met at the Albert Canal, and 50th Division had to make an assault crossing in storm boats, following which the infantry pushed on and captured Gheel after bitter fighting.
-(7–11 September).Ellis, Germany, pp. 12–3.
-The division was due to play a minor role in Operation Market Garden, holding the bridgehead from which Guards Armoured Division advanced, and later defending the road and bridge at Nijmegen, but the latter turned into a major defensive battle after the defeat at Arnhem.Ellis, Germany, pp. 32, 42, 98.
+(7–11 September).
+The division was due to play a minor role in Operation Market Garden, holding the bridgehead from which Guards Armoured Division advanced, and later defending the road and bridge at Nijmegen, but the latter turned into a major defensive battle after the defeat at Arnhem.

 The defence of the Nijmegen bridgehead was 50th Division's last operation.
 It was by now very weak, and in December 1944 it was broken up to provide reinforcements for other units in 21st Army Group.
 Most of the division's units returned to the UK as training cadres to turn surplus Royal Navy and Royal Air Force personnel into infantry, but divisional HQ and signals was kept together.
-Divisional Signals was demobilised on 31 July 1945, shortly before divisional HQ went to Norway to become HQ British Land Forces Norway.Ellis, Germany, pp. 158–9, 371.
+Divisional Signals was demobilised on 31 July 1945, shortly before divisional HQ went to Norway to become HQ British Land Forces Norway.